drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-10-youtube2timecode.md

 Keep in mind that this workflow could be used to automatically turn an audiobook into Anki audio sentence flashcards in a very short time.

 1) I upload my video or audio to Youtube.
-I began with an audio-only mp3 file.
-I first need to convert it to a format that Youtube will accept.
-I used [zamzar.com](zamzar.com) to convert my mp3 to mp4.
+If you begin with an audio-only file, such as an mp3, you first need to convert it to a format that Youtube will accept. [zamzar.com](zamzar.com) is a free online service that will convert an mp3 to mp4.

 2) Once your video file is uploaded, in Youtube: